- 1. Weller 40-Watt Soldering Station

 Battery-powered with 40 minute run time

 The Milwaukee M12 Soldering Iron is another unique choice as it’s the only option we’ve selected that doesn’t rely on corded power.
 Instead, it uses a battery pack that provides convenience and portability, even if the battery might add a little more weight compared to corded models.
 Still, there’s a lot to love, including fast heat times and tool-free tip changing for efficiency.
 The three-stop pivoting head is also unique, giving you optimal control and helps you reach trickier places while maintaining confidence.
 For confined spaces, it’s an excellent choice, and although it relies solely on batteries, you still get a 40-minute run-time, which gives you plenty of time to finish quick jobs.

 Battery makes the tool more difficult to handle compared to wired options

 Features To Consider With Soldering Irons

-When looking for an electronic solder iron, you need to make sure you find the ideal setup for your needs.
+Soldering iron, same as angle grinder, is a tool that you won't use so frequently, but when you do use it you need to make sure you find the ideal setup for your needs.
 Whether you're a novice hobbyist or a professional with a wealth of experience, we've collected a range of features you need to look for when considering which soldering irons are best for you.